hasithaa02/local-code-security-analyzer/README.md

 - Works **with or without** a local LLM model
 - Offers fully **offline capability** when a GGUF model is available
 - Provides a **stable, deterministic fallback** for environments where local inference fails
 - Modular architecture: API, prompts, utilities, and model logic are independent
+- Mini-RAG improves context and remediation quality
 - Easy to extend to cloud inference or larger models
 - Security recipes can be expanded using RAG workflows
 - Ensures robustness and predictable behavior across different systems